CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Related Work

 \subsection{Hybrid Methods}

 Hybrid methods are a combination of retrieval-based methods and learning-based methods.
 ATOM ~\citep{liu2022atom} is a hybrid method containing three modules, a generation module encoding the structure of code diff using Abstract Syntax Tree (AST), a retrieval module retrieving the most similar message based on the text-similarity, and a hybrid ranking module selecting the best commit message from the ones generated by generation and retrieval modules.
 CoRec~\citep{wang2021CoRec} takes advantage of both IR and NMT, addressing the low-frequency word and exposure bias issue.
 It trained a context-aware encoder-decoder model.
 Given a diff for testing, the method retrieves the most similar diff from the training set and then uses it to guide the probability distribution for the final generated vocabulary.
 RACE~\citep{shi2022race} combines retrieval and generation techniques in a more integrated way but employs a trivial retriever and opts for training a specific model from scratch.
+COME~\citep{He2023COME} utilizes modification embedding based on edit distance to represent code changes in a fine-grained manner, combines a translation module with a retrieval module, and employs an SVM-based decision algorithm to evaluate the outputs of both modules simultaneously, dynamically selecting the higher-quality commit message as the final result.
 Whereas our proposed framework, CoRaCMG, incorporates a hybrid advanced retriever, and experimental results demonstrate its effectiveness.
 Furthermore, CoRaCMG is not limited to a specific model, but rather widely adopts various successful models as the generator, enabling more effective generation of commit messages and providing generality insights.